EnergoStalin/chromium-latest-linux/README.md

 # chromium-latest-linux
-Scripts to download and run the latest Linux build of Chromium.
+Scripts to download, update and install(.desktop) the latest Linux build of Chromium.
+A substitute for Chrome Canary on Linux.